SEmotion/2020/README.md

 # Deploying

 If you have SSH access to the server, the makefile can deploy the website automatically.
-First, open the Makefile and set the variables `USERNAME`, `HOSTNAME`, `HOME_DIRECTORY`, and `PUBLISHED_DIRECTORY` to match the server.
+First, open the makefile and set the variables `USERNAME`, `HOSTNAME`, `HOME_DIRECTORY`, and `PUBLISHED_DIRECTORY` to match the server.

 Then, if you have an SSH key at `~/.ssh/id_rsa.pub` on your local machine, you